 Policy & Resources Committee Develop and recommend the corporate plan, the development plan and the overall framework of strategies contained in the Policy Framework.
-A matter having application across or which affects the terms of reference of more than one body will be referred to the Policy and Resources Committee who may give such advice as may be appropriate or refer the matter to the Council.
-Secure the co-ordination, control and proper management of the financial affairs of the Council.
-6.11 Harbour Board 7 February 2018 Previously considered by: Policy & Resources Committee 12 February 2018
+A matter having application across or whereference of more than one body will be and Resources Committee who may give be appropriate or refer the matter to the or referred to the Policy e such advice as may Secure the co-ordination, control and prothe the financial affairs of the Council. pper management of 6.11 Harbour Board 7 February 2018 Previously considered by: Policy & Resources Committee 12 February 2018